-Spencer Ackerman is a senior national security correspondent for The Daily Beast and the author of the forthcoming REIGN OF TERROR.
+Spencer Ackerman is a contributing editor at the Daily Beast.
+From 2017 to 2021, he was senior national security correspondent for The Daily Beast.
+He is the author of forthcoming REIGN OF TERROR: How The 9/11 Era Destabilized America and Produced Trump.
 The former U.S. national security editor for the Guardian, Ackerman was part of the Pulitzer Prize-winning team reporting on Edward Snowden's surveillance revelations.

 Abu Zubaydah was a human guinea pig for the CIA’s post-9/11 torture.
 Almost 20 years later, as the U.S. moves on, he’s still trying to get out of Guantanamo.

 A secret court warned the FBI in 2018 about warrantless searches.
 But the bureau still went looking for “racially motivated violent extremists” in NSA troves without a court order.

 Joe Biden gave the most forthright antiwar argument of any post-9/11 president.
 Then he spared the broader War on Terror from its implications.